anushka369/Amazon-Clone/README.md

 ## 🛒 Overview

-This project is a front-end clone of the Amazon website, built using **HTML, CSS, and JavaScript**.
+This project is a front-end clone of the Amazon website, built using **HTML and CSS**.
 It aims to replicate the user interface and functionality of Amazon's homepage, including the navbar, search bar, hero section, and shopping sections.

 ---